josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 Both are bestowing an unearned title, and it is not possible to be okay with this arrangement without a severely deficient definition of what that title means.

+I genuinely don't know why you'd want to group people with knowledge together with people who are incapable of even knowing when they're being lied to, and call them both the same thing.

 <SideNote>

 Here, I imagine, some might argue there are actual strict rules for earning the title of doctor, and therapist, and even plumber, and that we have no such qualifications in the world of building for the web.